Bodii98/discord-tech-news-bot/README.md

 2. Review the container logs
 3. Verify your environment variables
 4. Ensure your Discord bot has the necessary permissions

+## 🎯 What's New in This Version

+- **Complete rebuild** from scratch with clean architecture
+- **No command registration conflicts** - uses proper Discord.py patterns
+- **Global server support** - works in all Discord servers automatically
+- **Better error handling** - graceful error management
+- **Improved logging** - detailed startup and operation logs
+- **Auto-sync for new servers** - commands sync automatically when bot joins new servers

 ---